 All YECREA events should align with the objective of supporting early-career researchers across Europe through knowledge exchange, collaboration, networking, and promotion of early-career interests within the scholarly community.
 YECREA’s primary aim is to be actively involved in ECREA conferences: the biennial European Communication Conference (ECC) and the smaller conferences/workshops organised by the ECREA sections, Temporary Working Groups, and Networks.
 YECREA Representatives and members are however also welcome to organise dedicated events for young scholars.

-- Early in the organising process, YECREA organizers should submit a short proposal (date, place, topic, possible partners- university, faculty, research institute) to the YECREA Management Team in order to ensure both quality and consistency.
+- Early in the organising process, YECREA organizers should submit a short overview (date, place, topic, possible partners- university, faculty, research institute) to the YECREA Management Team.
 The Management Team will provide feedback and support in organising the event, including help with promotion through the YECREA website, mailing list and/or social network presence.

 - The YECREA name and logo can only be used after the Network Management Team’s approval is obtained.